 Chronic inducible urticaria, such as solar urticaria or cold urticaria, does not always respond well to antihistamines.
 To date, no randomised placebo-controlled trial of omalizumab has been performed in inducible urticarias but it has been reported to be effective in case reports.

 IgE autoantibodies are also detected in a large number of patients with atopic dermatitis and bullous pemphigoid.
-In case reports, omalizumab treatment has been reported to be effective in some patients with these conditions.
+In individual case reports, omalizumab treatment has been reported to be effective in some patients with these conditions.
 It has also been reported effective in chronic recurrent angioedema.
-Randomised controlled trials are warranted.